giga-sec/gigaSec-Tech-Notes/3. Notes/Problem solving for programmers.md

 Many think that becoming a better problem solver means beign able to solve more problems faster But no, it's about being able to find the best solutiont o aproblem and then put that solution in place.

+It's basically like this,
+Doing programming is basically thinking about the problem and solve it in an elegant manner or you could just lazily program and debug all the way.

+Solving problems should be a logical thing and not an emotional one.
+Once you get frustrated
+Getting frustrated will make you tend to
+-> complicate things,
+-> fail a solution
+-> or pick a complex solution for the problem.

+## In a Nutshell, Problem Solving in Programmig
-Programmers first understand how a human solves the problem.
+First -> we understand how a human solves the problem.
-Then understand how to translate that into an algorithm that a computer can do And finally, how to write the specific syntax (or the languange we communicate to the computer)
+Then -> understand how to translate that into an algorithm that a computer can do Finally -> writing the specific syntax (the languange we communicate to the computer)

-Encapsulation and Abstraction
+### Encapsulation
-For example, if the professor asks you to "Get me a cup of coffee" We as humans uses encapsulation to instantly know how to do the steps.
+IF -> professor instructs a human to "Get me a cup of coffee" THEN -> humans uses encapsulation to instantly know how to do the steps.
 However, the actual real number of steps to get the coffee are
-- getting up, walking down the hall, getting in your car
+- getting up, walking down the hall, getting in your car, sitting down inside of your car, knowing the instructions to where the coffee stand is, knowing when to start the car, knowing when to stop the car,
 - driving to a coffee stand, paying for the coffee,
 - getting the change if there is a change etc.. etc..
+- then knowing when we got the coffee, then knowing the route back to the office, then driving their, then going back to your boss office, if boss is not there, then find him, if he is there, then hand the coffee to boss, and so on....

+### Abstraction
-Then we do an [[Abstraction in programming]] to ignore small unimportant details and only remember few important items However, if we take a way the abstraction, which computers do They will ask for
+Continuing the encapsulation of "Get me a cup of coffee" We then ask for the details of the coffee itself [[Abstraction in programming]] basically ignores small unimportant details of an object and only remember few important items

+However, if we take a way the abstraction, which computers do They will ask for
 - Will it be a mug of coffee or in a styrofoam one?